dccafe/gpEasy-CMS/README.md

-This is a fork of the gpEasy cms with LDAP support.
+This is a fork of the [gpEasy CMS](http://github.com/oyejorge/gpEasy-CMS) with LDAP support.

 List of changes :

-(1) Added file include/tool/ldap.php : contains ldap configuration
+1. Added file include/tool/ldap.php : contains ldap configuration
-(2) Added support for LDAP within the session login without creating any gpEasy user
+2. Added support for LDAP within the session login without creating any gpEasy user
-    a.
-Changes were made directly to include/tool/session.php
+  * Changes were made directly to include/tool/session.php
-    b.
-The login will first check for gpEasy existing users and then for LDAP users.
+  * The login will first check for gpEasy existing users and then for LDAP users.
-    c.
-Configuration of the LDAP server can be found in include/tool/ldap.php (3) Removed the checked box "encrypted" by default so that the LDAP can manage password.
+  * Configuration of the LDAP server can be found in include/tool/ldap.php
+3. Removed the checked box "encrypted" by default so that the LDAP can manage password.
     a.
 No password is stored.

 #gpEasy-CMS#